joocxi/tf-FCN/README.md

 # Fully Convolutional Networks for Liver Segmentation

-In this project, we will experiment with training FCN models on a liver segmentation dataset provided by [IRCAD](https://www.ircad.fr/research/computer/)
+In this project, we experiment with training FCN models on a liver segmentation dataset provided by [IRCAD](https://www.ircad.fr/research/computer/)

 ## Set up
 ```bash